Working on a Superyacht

-To get a better idea of the Superyacht industry then we recently caught up with Charlotte Fox, who completed our Superyacht Stewardess course in March 2017.
-After nearly a year in the industry, having spent the summer in the Med to then sail across the Atlantic to do the Caribbean season Charlotte is in a great place to give an insight to life on a Superyacht
+To get a better idea of the Superyacht industry then we recently caught up with Charlotte Fox, who completed our Superyacht Stewardess course.
+After nearly a year and a half in the industry, having spent the summer in the Med to then sail across the Atlantic to do the Caribbean season Charlotte is in a great place to give an insight to life on a Superyacht

 What qualifications are required to work on a Superyacht

 Superyachts come in all shapes and sizes, a lot of our graduates will end up on a 30m yacht.
 On a smaller yacht then you may be required to drive the tender, jet ski, even time on the bridge helping with lookout duties.
-The course includes Powerboat and Jet ski (PWC) training providing the essential skills needed
+All our Deck or Stewardess courses includes Powerboat and Jet ski (PWC) training

 Finding that dream job

 Flying Fish deliver regular recruitment days in Antibes, France for all graduates of our Superyacht Deck and Steward/ess courses.
-This day is exclusively for Flying Fish customers and is included within the package.
-The day is designed to complement our course delivered by our industry expert who lives in France and works for a major Recruitment agent.
+The day is exclusively for Flying Fish customers.
+It is designed to complement our course delivered by our industry expert who works for a major Recruitment agent in France.
 The day provides the knowledge you need to start looking for that dream job.